kirinki/kenv/README.md

-# kirinki
+# kenv

-Kirinki is a command line with it's associated perl modules to manage the kirinki projects environment.
+Kenv is a command line with it's associated perl modules to manage the kirinki environment.

 ## INSTALLATION